AboutFilm program - curated by Georgia Korossi with the kind support of the BFI

 This selection of films is an adventure towards the understanding of human/machine exploitation in society.
 Happiness is dependant on exploration, venture and exertion.
 But is destruction propitious to innovation or simply a repetitive devastation that immortalises entity?

-The focus converges upon the exploration of female experience in the second screening of a single title by Laura Mulvey and Peter Wollen while in the third and final screening programme a series of archive films and contemporary video practice echoes industry, the subconscious and paradise lost.
+The focus converges upon the exploration of female experience in the second screening with the preview of Mary Zygouri's video performance Long Live the King followed by Laura Mulvey's and Peter Wollen's Riddles of the Sphinx.
+While in the third and final screening programme a series of archive films and contemporary video practice echoes industry, the subconscious and paradise lost.

 6pm Gallery Open